leinson/where-we-dine/README.md

     - password: `test123`
 - Refresh the page if you get "Internal server error" when you open the link
 - If fly.io for some other reason does not work, you can test the application locally on your computer.
 Instructions are at the bottom of the README.
-- Note: Faulty CSRF check fixed in the source code, not yet updated to fly.io

 ## Features